2infinity-gh/electrum-gravitycoin/exlib/lyra2z-py/README.md

 Requirements:
 -------------
-In order to run P2Pool and other Python based pools with the Bitcoinzero network, you would need to build and install the lyra2z_hash module for Python that includes the lyra2z proof of work code that Bitcoinzero uses for hashes.
+In order to run P2Pool and other Python based pools with the Gravitycoin network, you would need to build and install the lyra2z_hash module for Python that includes the lyra2z proof of work code that Gravitycoin uses for hashes.

 Linux: